2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Make no mistake, cruising the canals of Bruges is a touristy thing to do.
 But sometimes, touristy activities are worth the cost and the experience.
 This, my friends, is one of those times!

-After aimlessly exploring, cruising the canals is the second best way to get acquainted with Bruges.
-For just โ‚ฌ8, you can embark on a 30-minute cruise around the city’s iconic waterways, taking in all of the views, hues, and history from a different perspective!
+After aimlessly exploring, cruising the canals is the second-best way to get acquainted with Bruges.
+This cruise takes you through the iconic waterways, taking in the medieval views, atmosphere, and history!

 3. Visit the Grote Markt